ZorPastaman/Simple-Blackboard/README.md

 Also, you can use the package in a multithreading code without the define SIMPLE_BLACKBOARD_MULTITHREADING.
 In that case, you have to guarantee that you don't access the same [Blackboard] from different threads and that you access the constructor with string and the name property of [BlackboardPropertyName] only from one thread.
+The latter is not required if you don't use SIMPLE_BLACKBOARD_SAVE_NAMES define.

 [GlobalDefines] has the define SIMPLE_BLACKBOARD_MULTITHREADING as a public const string.